How To Become An Insurance Adjuster In Arkansas

 A total score of 70% or more is required to pass this test.
 For more information on the scoring of the exam, we will quote the PSI Arkansas Insurance Department Licensure Candidate Information Bulletin

-Your score will be given to you immediately following completion of the examination.
+Your score will be given to you immediately following the completion of the examination.
 In order to pass the examination, you must achieve a minimum score of 70%.

 – If you pass, you will receive an examination result report which will indicate “PASS”